sojs-coder/forge/docs/api/Sound.md

 ## Methods

--   `play()`
+-   `play(options?: { restart?: boolean, clone?: boolean })`
     Starts playing the sound.
-If the sound is already playing, it will restart from the beginning.
+    -   `options.restart`: If `true`, the sound will restart from the beginning if it's already playing.
+Default is `false`.
+    -   `options.clone`: If `true`, it will play a new, overlapping instance of the sound.
+This is useful for rapid-fire sound effects.
+Default is `false`.

 -   `pause()`
     Pauses the sound at its current playback position.